lichtara/relational-coherence-hybrid-systems/paper/03_field.md

 - **Fragmented Fields**, structured by incompatible local logics lacking integrative relational order.
 - **Opaque Fields**, in which causal and authority pathways are inaccessible to participants.

-These pathologies represent distortions of relational intelligibility.
+These pathologies represent structural distortions in the conditions under which agency can appear as accountable.
 When stabilized, they prefigure systemic fragility even in the presence of technical efficiency.

 ## 3.7 Field as Necessary but Not Sufficient